openyurtio/openyurt.io/docs/user-manuals/node-pool-management/node-pool-management.md

 k8s-node2 labeled
 ```

+> For an `Edge` node pool on OpenYurt v1.7.0 and later, adding this label to an existing worker does more than associate it with the pool: the `yurt-node-conversion-controller` converts the node into an edge node and installs YurtHub.
+See [Convert a worker node to an edge node](../node-management/convert-a-node-to-edge.md).

 - Verify whether a node is added to a nodepool:

 When an edge node is added to a nodepool, all the annotations/labels of the nodepool are added to the node, together with a new label: `nodepool.openyurt.io/hostnetwork`